-The National Wildlife® Photo Contest, which began five decades ago, celebrates the power of photography to advance conservation and connect people with wildlife and the outdoors.
+The National Wildlife® Photo Contest, which began five decades ago, celebrates the power of photography to advance conservation and connect both photographers and viewers with wildlife and the outdoors.
 Compelling nature images can help protect wildlife in profound ways.

 These images—made ethically in the wild—can inspire people to care about the creatures that share our planet—and to act on their behalf.
 For wildlife photographers, documenting the lives of animals is a passionate mission, revealing what’s often unseen and igniting human compassion for the natural world we’re all bound to protect.
 You’ll feel that bond when you gaze at these glorious winning images, standouts from the more than 40,400 we received in our 2021 photo contest.
 With special thanks to Tamron, proud supporter of the 2021 National Wildlife Photo Contest.

 The National Wildlife Photo Contest, which began nearly five decades ago, celebrates the power of nature photography.
 These compelling images—made ethically in the wild—can inspire people to care about the creatures that share our planet and act on their behalf.
 For wildlife photographers, documenting the lives of animals is a passionate mission—revealing what’s often unseen and igniting human compassion for the natural world we’re all bound to protect.
 You’ll feel that bond when you gaze at these glorious winning images and honorable mentions, standouts from the from the more than 29,000 we received in our 2020 photo contest.
 With special thanks to Tamron, proud supporter of the 2020 National Wildlife Photo Contest.

 The National Wildlife Federation and the American Association for the Advancement of Science are proud to present “Nature’s Witness™,” an exhibition of 50 powerful wildlife photographs chosen to inspire conservation.
 Check out our virtual exhibit.